nicitaacom/client-obsidian-auto-care/dev_readme.md

 ### Checklist (Don't remove in order to have structure when copy-past)

 1. Update project created for "business name"
+2. Update robots.ts and sitemap.ts (if needed)
+3. Update opengraph-image (create using photopea - save .psd as well)
-2. Update package.json
+4. Update package.json
-3. Update logo
+5. Update logo
-4. Update favicon
+6. Update favicon
+7. Update `css` and `UI` using AI according to design that client wants
-5. Update businessInfo and consts
+8. Update businessInfo and consts
+9. Update `contactUsAction` (with html) and `bookAppointmentFn` and `cancelAppointmentFn` - receive notification SMS or Email or both?
-6. Update .env.local
+10. Update .env.local

 ### Execute this SQL and execute edge functions and update code (if it's SMS or email only)